 - 12.2.9.1 Calculate surrogate recoveries for all samples, blanks, and MS/MSDs.
-Determine if recovery is within limits (Table 7, Section 17). - 12.2.9.2 Calculate the concentrations of the surrogates using the same equations used for VX.
+Determine if recovery is within limits (Table 7, Section 17). - 12.2.9.2 Calculate the concentrations of the surrogates using the same equations as used for the target compounds.
 Calculate the recovery of each surrogate using Eq.
 11.